Diary from the Edge 1940-1944: A wartime adolescence

 This is an absorbing and revealing story of an emergent moral consciousness, taking a critical stand on subjects like school authority, state propaganda and international relations in war. … a moving and often wryly amusing commentary on growing up in his society and time….—Peter Cunningham, History of Education

-The diary which he kept through most of the Second World War is a rare insight into the life of a schoolboy approaching maturity in the early 1940s.
+His diary is a rare insight into the life of a schoolboy approaching maturity in the early 1940s.
 It records the current of school tasks and escapades, cadet force exercises and holiday adventures, and his fascinated exploration of the natural world which surrounded him.
-Amongst these everyday things, his chronicle conveys the growth of a reflective personality and the emergence of a radical political outlook, prompted by the global upheaval and by a family tradition of social concern, anti- fascism and commitment to state sponsored health provision for all.
+Amongst these everyday things, his chronicle conveys the growth of a reflective personality and the emergence of a radical political outlook, prompted by the global upheaval and by a family tradition of social concern, anti-fascism and commitment to state sponsored health provision for all.

 We follow his questioning of school and the society beyond, his changing attitude to the war, and his share in the fears, hopes and struggles from which emerged such pillars of the modern world as the United Nations and the National Health Service – along with the conflicts of belief which have been inseparable from them ever since.
 Although he was intensely involved in all these issues, his diary conveys too his frustration at being, as he felt, on the edge of life and the war – both because of his youth, and the unreality of a boarding school existence.